 Which device to be used depends upon the degree of hazard the type of service/property represents to the drinking water system.
 Determination as to what device is required is made by the Water Resources Department.

 A: A backflow prevention assembly is an approved, testable device that uses valves in different configurations to prevent polluted or contaminated water from reversing direction and flowing backward.

 A: Yes.
 Any property served with reclaimed water must have a backflow prevention assembly on all potable (drinking) water connections, including fire services.

-The City of Titusville Water Resources Field Operations Division is responsible for testing and maintaining backflow assemblies.
+A: The City of Titusville Water Resources Field Operations Division is responsible for testing and maintaining backflow assemblies.

 A: A cross-connection is a temporary or permanent connection between the public water system (such as Titusville's drinking water system) and another system or source (such as a consumer's irrigation system.